Rainbow saturation of graphs: Introduction

-In this article, we are interested in a variation of the saturation numbers, following the approach of Hanson and Toft~\cite{ht} who extended this notion to edge-coloured graphs.
-We shall introduce some definitions first.
+In the present paper, we will be interested in a variation of the saturation numbers, following the approach of Hanson and Toft~\cite{ht}, who extended this notion to edge-coloured graphs.
+We need introduce some definitions first.
 We define a $t$-edge-coloured graph to be an ordered pair $(G,c)$, where $G$ is a graph and $c$ is a $t$-edge-colouring of $G$, i.e., function from the edge set of $G$ to the set $\{1,2,3, \ldots,t\}$, whose elements we call colours.
 An edge-coloured subgraph of $G$ is a pair $(H,c|_{E(H)})$, where $H$ is any subgraph of $G$.
-In the sequel, we will usually identify the coloured graph $(G,c)$ with the graph $G$, especially when it is clear from the context which colouring is being used.
-Note that we do not require edge-colourings to be proper.
+Throughout the paper, we will usually identify the coloured graph $(G,c)$ with the graph $G$, especially when it is clear from the context which colouring is being used.
+Note that we do not require edge colourings to be proper.
 Given an integer $t$ and a family $\mathcal{F}$ of $t$-edge-coloured graphs, we say that a $t$-edge-coloured graph $(G,c)$ is $(\mathcal{F},t)$-saturated if $(G,c)$ contains no member of $\mathcal{F}$ as an edge-coloured subgraph, but the addition of any non-edge in any colour from the set $\{1,2,\ldots,t\}$ creates a copy of a coloured graph in $\mathcal{F}$.
 Similarly to the usual saturation problem, one denotes by $\operatorname{sat}_t(n,\mathcal{F})$ the minimum number of edges in a $(\mathcal{F},t)$-saturated $t$-edge-coloured graph on $n$ vertices.
 In \cite{ht}, Hanson and Toft proved that for any sequence of positive integers $2 \leq k_1\leq k_2\leq \ldots \leq k_m$,

 where $k=\sum\limits_{i=1}^{t} k_i$ and $\mathcal{M}(K_{k_1},K_{k_2}\ldots, K_{k_m})$ is the collection of coloured graphs consisting of a monochromatic copy of $K_{k_i}$ in colour $i$, for each $i\in \{1,2,\ldots,m\}$.